Merlijnv/merlijnv.github.io/wever.md

 We have set up a testplan got some feedback from the client and after that finalized it.

 ## Phisingtest
-We hebben dus de opdracht om een phising test te doen op de wever.
-Eerst was de scope hiervoor de hele organtisatie maar vanwege de lastige tijd met corona hebben we gekozen om 50% hiervan te doen.
+We got the objective to do a phising test on de Wever.
+At first the scope for this test was the full organisation but because of the difucult times because of corona we have decided to do 50% of the organisation.
-De phising test heeft als insteek een password reset waarbij ze naar hun "eigen portal" worden gestuurd en daar moeten inloggen.
+The phising test has as idea a password reset where the get send to their "own portal" where they have to login to reset their password.

 ### GoPhish
 As Phsing framework we have chosen for gophish.